DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 Where can I get the vaccine?

-UC Health is using its My Health Connection online patient portal to communicate with 70-and-up patients about when they are eligible to receive the vaccine.
-If someone does not have a My Health Connection account or are new to UC Health, they can sign up to be placed on a list to receive the vaccine.
-Signup information can be found here.
+- UC Health: UC Health is using its My Health Connection online patient portal to communicate with 70-and-up patients.
+This is already underway and senors do not need to take any steps.
+If someone does not have a My Health Connection account or is new to UC Health, they can sign up to be placed on a list to receive the vaccine.
+Signup information can be found here or by calling 720-462-2255.

-Denver Health is working to contact and make appointments with 70-and-older patients who have received care at a Denver Health facility in the last three years.
-Denver Health is sending vaccine invitations through MyChart, which can be accessed here.
-You can also sign up for MyChart on the website.
+- Denver Health: Denver Health is working to contact and make appointments with 70-and-older patients who have received care at a Denver Health facility in the last three years.
+Denver Health is sending vaccine invitations through MyChart, which can be accessed here or by calling 303-436-7000.
+Patients and non-patients can sign up here.
+You can also sign up for MyChart or call 303-436-494.

-All Centura Health patients will receive information directly from Centura about when they can receive the vaccine.
+- Centura Health: All Centura Health patients will receive information directly from Centura about when they can receive the vaccine.
 Check your MyCenturaHealth patient portal for information about when you can receive the vaccine.
-Centura is working to make the vaccine available to everyone in the community and details will be posted on Centura.org when available.
+Centura is working to make the vaccine available to everyone in the community, even if they're not patients.
+Click here to sign up for a vaccine notification or call 866-414-1562.

-Kaiser Permanente members can completed a vaccine signup form on the Kaiser vaccine website.
+- Kaiser Permanente: Kaiser Permanente members and non-members can completed a vaccine signup form on the Kaiser vaccine website or call 303-338-4545.
 Kaiser will make vaccine appointments on a first-come, first-served basis for eligible patients.

-All vaccine notification from Boulder Community Health will be done through the BCH patient portal.
+- Boulder Community Health: All vaccine notification from Boulder Community Health will be done through the BCH patient portal.
 If you have an account, make sure your information is up to date.
 You can sign up for an account on the BCH portal website.
+You can also call 303-415-777.

-SCL Health is contacting 70-and-older patients who are receiving care at an SCL Health facility.
+- SCL Health: SCL Health is contacting 70-and-older patients who are receiving care at an SCL Health facility.
 These patients are being emailed and directed to sign up for the vaccine on the SCL Health online portal.
-Anyone 70 and older who is interested in getting the vaccine at an SCL Health facility can visit the SCL Health website or call 303-812-2051.
+Anyone 70 and older who is interested in getting the vaccine at an SCL Health facility can visit the SCL Health vaccine form website or call 1-833-762-0141.

-Anyone eligible to receive the vaccine can visit Vail Health's website to make an appointment for a vaccine clinic.
+- Vail Health: Anyone eligible to receive the vaccine can visit Vail Health's website to make an appointment for a vaccine clinic or can call 970-328-9750.

-Banner Health is offering the vaccine at several facilities.
+- Banner Health: Banner Health is offering the vaccine at several facilities.
+A person can also call 1-844-549-1856.
 Any eligible person interested in receiving the vaccine should visit one of the following website to take a survey to determine if they can receive the vaccine:

-In Colorado, some counties are taking the lead and issuing specifics for their residents:
+In Colorado, some counties took an early lead and issued specifics for their residents (check your county's website for the latest information):

 - Boulder County: Boulder County Public Health rolled out a website to help streamline the vaccination process and mitigate confusion.
 Sign up on the Boulder County website.
 Start by answering a few questions and then you will be notified via email once you're eligible for the vaccine.